gavinlyonsrepo/pic_16F1619_projects/projects/NOKIA/README.md

 Features
 ----------------------

-This is pic version of my[Arduino Library here](https://github.com/gavinlyonsrepo/NOKIA5110_TEXT) Full information and pictures of output there.
+This is pic version of my [Arduino Library here](https://github.com/gavinlyonsrepo/NOKIA5110_TEXT) .
+Full information and pictures of output there.
-Main difference is this is software SPI only.
+Main difference between versions, is PIC version is software SPI only.
-Also this Pic program memory is limited at 8K. so you will not be able to use use every single font enabled simultaneously
+Also the Pic16F1619  program memory is limited at 8K.
-+ bitmap data in main.c at same time.
+So you will not be able to use use every single font enabled simultaneously & bitmap data in main.c at same time.
 The main.c contains a sequence of tests to test library.
 If a font is not enabled nothing will show for that specific test.
+Fonts are enabled in the font data file by commenting in the relevant defines, see FONT DEFINE SECTION  .

 GPIO function on PIC, 5 Nokia 5110 LCD lines Software SPI bus